brevzin/cpp_proposals/3496_immediate_escalating/immediate-escalating.md

 # Proposal

-Change the rules around what constitutes an immediate-escalating expression such that we only consider a consteval call to "bubble up" if there isn't simply a larger expression that already.
+Change the rules around what constitutes an immediate-escalating expression such that we only consider a consteval call to "bubble up" if it isn't already enclosed in a constant expression.

 ## Implementation Experience